 Hi all.
 It’s taken a while, but The DDRescue-GUI Windows bundle is now available.
 It’s a far more convenient way of installing DDRescue-GUI on Windows, and has these advantages over the old method of manually installing Cygwin and dependencies:

-- Much smaller download size (200MB instead of around 1 GB)
+- Much smaller download size (150MB instead of around 1 GB)

 - Much easier and faster installation

-- Previously the whole process could take up to an hour or more, and involved following complex commandline instruction precisely.
+- Previously the whole process could take up to an hour or more, and involved following complex command-line instructions precisely.

 - Now everything is fully automated, and installation should only take a few minutes.

-- Much less disk space required (700MB instead of 1+ GB, though I’m working to further reduce this).
+- Much less disk space required (500MB instead of 1+ GB, though I’m working to further reduce this).

 - The bundle contains all dependencies, so what you download is exactly the same as what I’ve tested.